WOA-Project/mu_andromeda_platforms/Silicon/QC/Sm8150/QcomPkg/PatchedBinaries/Readme.md

 Exit BootServices routine was patched to not deinit USB after exit boot services.

-## ButtonsDxe

-Key code was patched for the power button to be mapped as ENTER instead of SUSPEND.

 ## ColorbarsDxe & FmpDxe

 The current PCD Token Store in our UEFI is as follows:

 ```